ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ```

 Leave the Subnet-EVM repository.
 Go to the AvalancheGo repository in whatever directory you keep
-repositoriess and run the command below to get the latest AvalancheGo binary.
+repositories and run the command below to get the latest AvalancheGo binary.
 The following commands
 build and copy the binary to the `AVALANCHEGO_EXEC_PATH` which we will define later:

 ```bash